calyxir/www/content/post/one-year.md

 Some day we would like to support more FPGA boards and infrastructures, but that is very contingent on somebody coming along with the desire to write and maintain these backends.

+## Calyx's place in CIRCT

+CIRCT (Circuit IR Compilers and Tools) is an effort to apply the principles used in MLIR and LLVM to the domain of hardware design.
+One aspect that the project could benefit greatly from is execution schedule and control flow optimizations, a cornerstone of the Calyx IR.
+Currently, a MLIR dialect is being developed to provide these benefits, and provide a universal compiler platform for Calyx.

+## Number Theoretic Transform (NTT)

+The number theoretic transform (NTT) is a generalization of the fast Fourier transform, commonly used to speed up computer arithmetic such as multiplication of larger degree polynomials.
+Like many hardware-based designs, there are components that may run in parallel, while others must run sequentially.
+With a Calyx execution schedule, this can easily be imagined, given a well-defined execution schedule.
+The NTT pipeline generator produces the NTT transform of some input with the provided bit width and input array size parameters.
+However, using the term “pipeline” is misconceiving.
+The emitted Calyx program will execute exactly once, with no actual pipelining.
+Providing first class support for pipelines in Calyx is still a work in progress.

+## TVM Relay as a frontend

+TVM is a compiler for machine learning frameworks that can optimize and target kernels to several different backends.
+The TVM framework incorporates Relay, a high level IR with an objective to replace old computation graph based Its with a more expressive IR.
+A goal was laid out to simulate a neural network lowered from the TVM Relay to Calyx.
+This required quite a few intermediary steps, such as implementing a fixed point library.
+To avoid writing each extensive operator such as `conv2d` in the Calyx language, we instead used Dahlia as a frontend to carry some of the heavy lifting.
+In [Calyx #504](https://github.com/cucapra/calyx/pull/504), we semi-successfully simulated a Lenet network model.
+A patch is still required for a new-and-improved `exp` operator, which currently is defined using a Taylor Series approximation, and has no bounds checks.

 - Sam
   + Fud
   + FPGA execution